Published: 13:28, June 25, 2026 | Updated: 19:33, June 25, 2026

 In this photo taken from the official Facebook page of the Society for the Prevention of Cruelty to Animals, a staff member holds a juvenile crocodile rescued from a residential block in Sham Shui Po, with its jaws secured before examination at the organization’s Tsing Yi center in Hong Kong, June 24, 2026.

-A crocodile just over one meter discovered in a residential building in one of Hong Kong’s most densely populated communities on Wednesday has raised fresh concerns over the illegal keeping of dangerous wild animals in the city.
+A crocodile measuring just over 1 meter long was discovered in a residential building in one of Hong Kong’s most densely populated communities on Wednesday, and in a follow-up police operation, a woman was arrested after allegedly failing to produce valid permits for, or to explain the sources of, various wild animals found in her apartment.

-Hui said he heard a loud noise from the balcony the previous evening but did not investigate until the next morning, when he spotted the reptile — believed to have fallen from above — hiding among miscellaneous items.
+The crocodile was discovered on a balcony in Sham Shui Po and was initially reported as being a “large green lizard” by a resident surnamed Hui, according to local media.
+Hui said he heard a loud noise from the balcony the previous evening but did not investigate until the next morning, when he spotted the reptile hiding among miscellaneous items.

 In this photo taken from the official Facebook page of the Society for the Prevention of Cruelty to Animals, a crocodile rests in a holding crate at the SPCA facility, where it is receiving veterinary care after being found injured on a residential balcony in one of Hong Kong’s densely populated neighborhoods on June 24, 2026.
 The society uses bilingual messages in the image to remind the public that crocodiles should not be kept as pets.

-The incident has drawn comparisons with the widely reported female crocodile “Pui Pui”, which was found in a local waterway in 2004.
-The animal, believed to have been abandoned as a pet, triggered a citywide search before being captured.
-It was subsequently moved permanently to the Hong Kong Wetland Park in 2006.
-The case prompted public debate over the regulation of exotic pets.
+The incident has drawn comparisons with the widely reported female crocodile “Pui Pui”, which was found in a local waterway in 2003 and captured in 2004.
+The animal, believed to have been abandoned as a pet, triggered a citywide search before being captured and was subsequently moved permanently to the Hong Kong Wetland Park in 2006, prompting public debate over the regulation of exotic pets.

 Animal welfare groups reiterated that crocodiles are inherently dangerous wild animals and unsuitable as pets.
 Even juvenile individuals can pose serious risks as they grow.
-Members of the public are advised to keep a safe distance and report any suspected cases to the authorities.
+Members of the public are advised to keep a safe distance and report any suspected cases of wild animals being kept illegally or of injured wild animals to the authorities.

 Contact the writer at jessicachen@chinadailyhk.com